 In Anthropology, language competency is often needed for reading global scholarly literature and may be necessary for successful completion of field research in anthropology.
 Language coursework or demonstrated proficiency is normally required as part of the student’s progress in the doctoral program.
 The language requirement may be waived by the advisory committee only in exceptional circumstances, and with the approval by the Graduate Committee.

-Foreign language exam requirements should be satisfied concurrently with or prior to the completion of the preliminary examination and before students embark on a main phase of dissertation data collection.
+Non-English language exam requirements should be satisfied concurrently with or prior to the completion of the preliminary examination and before students embark on a main phase of dissertation data collection.

 Students who have completed a master's degree or professional doctoral degree from another accredited institution need to pass the qualifying examination by the end of their first year to be fully prepared for more specialized study towards the PhD degree.
 The exam will include written and oral components and will be prepared by the student’s advisory committee in consultation with other faculty within the student’s subfield.
 A passing qualifying examination demonstrates competency in the literature of an anthropological subfield(s) and the ability to communicate that knowledge effectively.
 The goal of the qualifying exam is to assess the student’s general sub-disciplinary expertise.
-The options on the Qualifying Exam will be “Fail”, “Pass” or “Pass with distinction.”
+The options on the Qualifying Exam will be “Pass”, “Pass with distinction” or "Fail".
 A student who passes with distinction will have satisfied one of the requirements for admission to the PhD program.
 Students continuing from the MS will not be required to retake the qualifying exam.